albertodemichelis/squirrel/doc/source/stdlib/stdstringlib.rst

 Global Symbols
 ++++++++++++++

-.. js:function:: endswith(str, cmp)
+.. sq:function:: endswith(str, cmp)

     returns `true` if the end of the string `str`  matches a the string `cmp` otherwise returns `false`

-.. js:function:: escape(str)
+.. sq:function:: escape(str)

     Returns a string with backslashes before characters that need to be escaped(`\",\a,\b,\t,\n,\v,\f,\r,\\,\",\',\0,\xnn`).

-.. js:function:: format(formatstr, ...)
+.. sq:function:: format(formatstr, ...)

     Returns a string formatted according `formatstr` and the optional parameters following it.
     The format string follows the same rules as the `printf` family of